kreismit/ECE4960/labs.md

 Figure 10.
 LQR controller performance (same *Q* and *R* as previously) with force limit.

-Though I achieved the same performance with LQR as with pole placement, the simmulation did *not* work the same with pole placement and a force limit!
+Though I achieved the same performance with LQR as with pole placement, the simulation did *not* work the same with pole placement and a force limit!
 Instead, the simulator ran its four CPU threads near 100% (as usual for unstable systems) and showed this:

 <video width="600" controls><source src="Lab11/Videos/FellOver.mp4" type="video/mp4"></video>